civilservicelgbt/civilservicelgbt.github.io/_news/2023-05-16-these-are-your-candidates-for-chair.md

 layout: news
 title: These are your candidates for Chair
 excerpt: Nominations are closed for the new Chair of the Civil Service LGBT+ Network.
-These are the caandidates.
+These are the candidates.
 date: 2023-05-16T13:37:49.436Z
 author: Civil Service LGBT+ Network
 category: